 Ed is from Bay Shore, NY.
 He began doing research as a high school student with Miriam Rafailovich at SUNY Stony Brook (Stony Brook, NY) in the Department of Materials Science and Engineering.
-After completing a bachelor's degree in Mechanical Engineering at Cornell University (Ithaca, NY) in 2006, he moved to The University of Michigan (Ann Arbor, MI) and received a Ph.D. in Macromolecular Science and Engineering, under the mentorship of Kenichi Kuroda, in 2011.
+After completing a bachelor's degree in Mechanical Engineering at Cornell University (Ithaca, NY) in 2006, he moved to The University of Michigan (Ann Arbor, MI) and earned a Ph.D. in Macromolecular Science and Engineering, under the mentorship of Kenichi Kuroda, in 2011.
+He was an NSF/JSPS visiting scholar at Nagoya University with Prof. Masami Kamigaito in 2010.
 Following a postdoc position with Anne J. McNeil in Chemistry at U Michigan, Ed joined the faculty at RPI in 2014.
 He is married to Gabrielle C. Todd, Ph.D. in Chemical Biology from UMich.
 They have a daughter, Sophia Katharina Palermo, who is ~ 2yrs old and already loves polymer science.
 Link to Ed's CV

 Awards and Honors

 ACS PRF Doctoral New Investigator Award, 2017

 Dr. Ao Chen Postdoctoral Research Associate